fafaris39/Projet_GPU/README.md

 This step can be done by executing the `atac_bowtie2.slurm` script.
 ## V. Remove Duplicates Reads (`Picard`)
 Because of the PCR amplification, there might be read duplicates (different reads mapping to exactly the same genomic region) from overamplification of some regions.
 We will remove them with __Picard MarkDuplicates__.
-This can be performed by executing the `atac_bowtie2.slurm` script.
+This can be performed by executing the `atac_picard.slurm` script.
 ## VI.
 Data Exploration (`DeepTools`)
 We use the __DeepTools__ to explore data. we will here make:
 * PCAplot.